Kerry Armstrong: Early years

+Armstrong's first appearance on television in the early 1970s as a weather presenter.
+The first public word she ever spoke was "Goodnight!"
+She then took on dramatic acting roles, including the Network Ten women's prison drama Prisoner, drama series Skyways, and soap opera The Sullivans.

+In 1981 she co-hosted the Network Ten series Together Tonight with Greg Evans.

-United States and Dynasty
+United States

 Armstrong moved to the United States in 1981, where she studied under Herbert Berghof and Uta Hagen at the HB Studio in New York City on an acting scholarship.
 With the studio's Playwrights Foundation, she played Juliet in Shakespeare's Romeo and Juliet, Ophelia in Hamlet, and Isabella in Measure for Measure at the Arena Stage in Washington, DC.
-In order to obtain residency, Armstrong and Robinson agreed she would have to marry a US citizen, so they separated and she married her friend Alexander Bernstein.
-Armstrong only had a professional arrangement with Bernstein, but her long distance from Robinson dissolved their relationship.

 In the US, she starred as Christine in Tom Stoppard's Dalliance at the Long Wharf Theatre in New Haven, Connecticut, had an ongoing role in daytime serial One Life to Live, and became part of The Actors' Gang along with John Cusack and Tim Robbins.
-After working in the group's plays, Armstrong appeared in seven episodes of Dynasty as Elena, Duchess of Branagh.
-Robbins and Armstrong became romantically involved.
-Cusack, Robbins and Armstrong auditioned for Saturday Night Live but only Armstrong was offered a part, which she declined.
+John Cusack, Tim Robbins, and Armstrong auditioned for Saturday Night Live but only Armstrong was offered a part, which she declined.

+Armstrong appeared in several episodes of Dynasty as Elena, Duchess of Branagh.
 She also guest starred in the 1984 Murder, She Wrote episode "Death Takes a Curtain Call".